DennisMaya/todoMVC-playwright-e2e-tests/README.md

 ### 🟩 Add Task Workflow
 - Adds a single task and verifies it appears
-- Clears input after adding a task
+- Verifies input is cleared after adding a task
 - Adds three tasks in order and verifies sequence
-- Trims whitespace from input before saving
+- Verifies whitespace is trimmed from input before adding
-- Rejects empty string input
+- Verifies an empty string input is rejected
-- Rejects whitespace-only input
+- Verifies a whitespace-only input is rejected
-- Adds a task with long paragraph text
+- Verifies a task with long paragraph text is added
 - Adds a task with special characters from a `.txt` file and verifies correct rendering

 ### ✅ Complete Task Workflow